boson-ai/rpgbench-public/README.md

 We introduce the task of RPG game simulation.
 Games are in `data/games/games.jsonl`, which are all model-generated games in the Game Creation task with proper validity checks.
 ### Game Trajactories
 Game trajectories of various models are presented in `data/game_simulation_generation/`.

+### Hugging Face Dataset
+Datasets are also uploaded to [RPGBench on Hugging Face](https://huggingface.co/datasets/DongmingShenDS/RPGBench).

 ## Models

 We currently support API models for generation and evaluation.
 In order to use local models, we recommend one of the following options